Ponce is Puerto Rico’s second most populated city.

-For curious travelers, stay at the elegant and oldest-running hotel in Puerto Rico (126 years and counting), The Mélia Century Hotel.
+For curious travelers, stay at the elegant and oldest-running hotel in Puerto Rico (126 years and counting), the Mélia Century Hotel.

-Alternatively, enjoy the artsy and eccentric The Fox Hotel.
+Alternatively, enjoy the artsy and eccentric at The Fox Hotel.
 Both offer a trip down memory lane at competitive prices.